codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 I fear that most wifimanager-libraries (for example https://github.com/tzapu/WiFiManager at least in version <=2.0.14-beta) has by default the same issue, but the wifimanagers are not the root of the issue.
 ## My workarounds
-I found three workarounds that seems to clear the Wifi credentials
+I found four workarounds that seems to clear the Wifi credentials
 1) Arduino IDE-Option: Erase All Flash Before Sketch Upload: "Enabled"
 2) `WiFi.disconnect(true,true)` or `WiFi.disconnect(false,true)`
-3) Clearing Wifi configuration after each connection (currently my favourite)
+3) Clearing Wifi configuration after each connection
+4) `WiFi.persistent(false)` (currently my favourite)

 ### Erase All Flash Before Sketch Upload: "Enabled"
 This is only a workaround when I am uploading a sketch and not for a running sketch, but this can be used to reset your ESP32 before you give the microcontroller to another person.
 ![EraseAllFlash](/assets/images/EraseAllFlash.png)